-Every child deserves the best possible start in life and the support that enables them to fulfil their potential.
-Children develop quickly in the early years and a child's experiences between birth and age five have a major impact on their future life chances.
-A secure, safe and happy childhood is important in its own right.
-Good parenting and high quality early learning together provide the foundation children need to make the most of their abilities and talents as they grow up.
-EYFS reforms Early adopter version of the Statutory Framework for the Early Years Foundation Stage: September 2020.
+All children deserve the care and support they need to have the best start in life.
+Children learn and develop at a faster rate from birth to five years old than at any other time in their lives, so their experiences in early years have a major impact on their future life chances.
+A secure, safe, and happy childhood is important in its own right.
+Good parenting and high-quality early learning provide the foundation children need to fulfil their potential.
+EYFS Statutory framework 2024